 The Board of Directors had duties to supervise the disclosure of company's data to be strictly in accordance with law, rules, regulation related to disclosure of date and transparency and Regular amendment takes place to ensure the company is up-to-date in its adherence to laws, regulations and obligations are correct and also assigned the company secretary to equally communicate with the shareholders, investors and general security analyst as contactable at the company office, e-mail address: pornpun.p@siamfood.co.th or Tel.
 0-2287-7009 and at www.siamfood.co.th.
 So that the investors and the concerned persons as the shareholders and prospective shareholders could use the data to support the investment decision i.e. preparation of the Management Discussion and analysis or MD&A) to support the disclosure of the financial statements of all quarters.
-The investors could acknowledge the data and understand the changes occurring to the financial status and operation result of the company in each quarter better in addition to the figures data in the financial statement only.
+The investors could acknowledge the data and understand the changes occurring to the financial statement only.